ExitValue.ai

 Who Is Actually Buying Fintech

 The buyer universe is bifurcated.
-Strategic acquirers — Block, FIS, Fiserv, Global Payments, Visa, Mastercard, large banks, and increasingly Big Tech — will pay premium multiples for category-fit assets, particularly in infrastructure, embedded finance, and B2B payments.
-Private equity— Advent, Thoma Bravo, Vista, Hellman & Friedman, GTCR — concentrates on profitable mid-market fintech with recurring or contractual revenue and clean regulatory posture.
-The growth equity layer (Insight, General Atlantic, Tiger) underwrites pre-profit category leaders at the 15-30x revenue end of the spread.
+Strategic acquirers, Block, FIS, Fiserv, Global Payments, Visa, Mastercard, large banks, and increasingly Big Tech, will pay premium multiples for category-fit assets, particularly in infrastructure, embedded finance, and B2B payments.
+Private equity, Advent, Thoma Bravo, Vista, Hellman & Friedman, GTCR, concentrates on profitable mid-market fintech with recurring or contractual revenue and clean regulatory posture.
+The growth equity layer (Insight, General Atlantic, Tiger) underwrites pre-profit category leaders at the a revenue-multiple range end of the spread.

 Frequently Asked Questions